th-we/deskflow-wiki/Project-FAQ.md

 We welcome PRs (pull requests) from the community.
 If you'd like to make a change, please feel free to [start a discussion](https://github.com/deskflow/deskflow/discussions) or [open a PR](https://github.com/deskflow/deskflow/wiki/Contributing).

+If you simply want to make a personal fork in order to send us a PR: [[How to fork]]